tavip/linux/Documentation/labs/kernel-uboot.rst

 utilities) is needed.
 The cross-compiler term is sometimes used instead of cross-toolchain.

-A cross-tolchain is designed to run an another architecture than the code it is producing.
+A cross-tolchain is designed to run on another architecture than the code it is producing.
 For example, we may have a toolchain that runs on x86 and produces code for ARM.